Raztor0/NSNotificationCenterSanityChecker/README.md

 # NSNotificationCenterSanityChecker
-Lets you know when an NSObject has been dealloc'd without calling -removeObserver:
+Lets you know when an NSObject has been dealloc'd without calling -removeObserver: or -removeObserver:name:object:

 ## Do not use this in any production application
 This code relies on swizzling the -dealloc method on NSObject.
 Only use it during development.